 Soil types–East: Francesco Leanza says ‘there are two different kinds of soil at Salicutti.
 The vineyards on the east side of the property, namely Piaggione, Piaggione Alto and Teatro, are characterized by a sedimentary rock typical of the south eastern area of Montalcino.
 It is called alberese or the Santa Fiora formation, a stratified type of friable marl which is 86 million years old (Eocene epoch), very fragile, and was formed on the of the sea floor, a long way from here.
 It comprises clay, limestone and sand (like white crystals) and when broken it flakes, and looks like like pastry leaves.
 It has a pH of 8.5.
 This is where the Brunello wines come from because the wines from here are more structured, and more concentrated in terms of flavour and alcohol.’

-Piaggione Alto: As its name suggests, Piaggione Alto is the upper portion of Vigna del Piaggione.
+Piaggione Alto as its name suggests is the upper portion of Vigna del Piaggione.
 It comprises 0.32 hectares (0.79 acres), lies at 450 metres (1,476 feet) and was planted in 2007 with various Sangiovese clones (F9, TIN40, TIN50, Janus 10 and Janus 20) and on various rootstocks (420A, 110R and 101-14).
 Vine spacing is 0.8m x 2.80 metres.
 The vines are pruned to single guyot.
 The site faces east-south-east on a 17º slope.
 The soil is described as being sandy-silty (sabbioso-limosa) rich in skelton from pebbly and gravelly fragments of calcareous-marl limestone (ricco di scheletro da frammenti ciottolosi e ghiaiosi di natura calcarea calcareo-marnosa.)
 Soil pH is 8.1.

-Vigna Teatro: Vigna Teatro comprises 0.7 hectares (1.8 acres) of Sangiovese destined for Brunello di Montalcino.
+Vigna Teatro: The name of this vineyard is based on its shape, which is reminiscent of a Greek amphitheater.
+Depending on the climatic conditions, the grapes here develop in a similar way to those in the Piaggione vineyard.
+Vigna Teatro Sangiovese grapes usually go into the domaine Brunello.
+Vigna Teatro comprises 0.7 hectares (1.8 acres) of Sangiovese.
 Like Piaggione it lies on the Monte Amiata (south) side of the road leading back towards the Gianni Brunelli and Fattoria dei Barbi estates.
 The difference here though is Teatro has a cooler micro-climate, despite being fully south-facing.
-Vigna Teatro takes its name from the shape of the ancient Greek theatre.
 Vigna Teatro was planted in 1994 with Sangiovese (Talenti clone).
 The rootstock is SO4.
 Vine spacing is 1.5 x 3 metres.
 The vines are spur pruned to double cordon.
 The altitude is 470 metres (1,566 feet) and the slope is 9º.
 The soil is described as sandy-silty (sabbioso-limosa) consisting of minute parts and blocks of limestone and calcareous-marl (con scheletro costituito da parti minute fino a blocchi di natura calcarea e calcareo-marnosa).
 Soil pH is 8.1.

 Vine spacing: Apart from Piaggione Alto, Leanza planted his vines rows at a spacing of 3 metres (9.84 feet) and to the viti binate system whereby two vines are planted next to each other on single cordons but face in opposite directions along the row.
 This allows a medium to high vine density of 4,500 vines per hectare (vines per acre) whilst also allowing each vine the space to develop a cordon 1.5 metres long.
 If the vines were planted in the traditional way the vine density would still be 4,500 vines per hectare but the space between each vine trunk would be 0.75 metres (feet) which mades undervine weed control more problematic considering the aim was to be organic, rather than using conventional herbcides.
 ‘In those days,’ Francesco Leanza told me ‘the machinery for organic under vine weed control was slow, heavy and risked damaging the vine trunks.’